Kyosfonica/schwarz-go-test/README.md

 To run the code in local I have added a make rule that automatically runs the server.
 1. run the command ```make run``` to start the server from your local machine.
 Default host is localhost and port is 8080.

-To run the tests you can use the following make commands:
+To run the tests you can use the following make command:
 1. run the command ```make test``` to run the tests with coverage

-To run the linter you can use the following make commands:
+To run the linter you can use the following make command:
 1. run the command ```make lint``` to run the linter

 ## Final thoughts
-I really enjoyed working on this test and I hope you like the changes I made.
+I really enjoyed working on this test and I hope you like the changes I made to it.